RoliSoft/Host-Scanner/README.md

 	passive

 This option cannot be disabled through the command line.
 To use an active scanner again, this line needs to be removed from the configuration file.
+Otherwise, only analysis of Shodan/Censys data and nmap reports are allowed.

 ## Building

-To compile and run the project, you must first install the dependencies, which can be done with:
+To compile and run the application, you must first install the dependencies, which can be done with:

  * Debian/Ubuntu/Kali: